All Share (J203) = 112 197

 Why is Forex trading in South Africa limited for individual traders compared to some other countries?

 In South Africa, direct forex trading is not allowed for individuals.
-They are therefore expected to do so by using authorized dealer (AD) or less authority limited authorized dealer (ADLA) in cases where South African Reserve Bank (SARB) is appointed.
+They are therefore expected to do so by using an authorized dealer (AD) or a less authority limited authorized dealer (ADLA) in cases where the South African Reserve Bank (SARB) is appointed.
 It can imply less control over trade and probable overcharges.

 Written by: